-The results are in and the reality of global warming is beyond dispute or debate.
-It's not just an environmental issue.
-It affects our public health and national security.
+The results are in.
+Global warming is real.
+It's more than an environmental issue; it's about our national security, it's about our public health.
 It's an urgent matter of survival for everyone on the planet - the most urgent threat facing humanity today.
-It's going to take action from you and all of us working together.
+That's why it's going to take more than policy debates and think tanks and lip service from governments.
+It's going to take action - by you, by all of us working together.

 What is Global Warming?

 The massive ice sheets in the Arctic are melting at alarming rates.
 This is causing the oceans to rise.
-That’s how big these ice sheets are!
+That is how big these ice sheets are!
 Most of the world’s population lives on or near the coasts.
-Rising ocean levels, an estimated six feet over the next 100 years or sooner, will cause massive devastation and economic catastrophe to population centers worldwide.
+Rising ocean levels, an estimated six feet over the next 100 years will cause massive devastation and economic catastrophe to population centers worldwide.

-Super powerful hurricanes, fueled by warmer ocean temperatures are the “smoking gun” of global warming.
-Since 1970, the number of category 4 and 5 events has jumped sharply.
+Super powerful hurricanes, fueled by warmer ocean temperatures are the ‘smoking-gun’ of global warming.
+Since 1970, the number of category 4 and 5 events has risen sharply.
+Hurricane Katrina, in September of 2005 almost became a category 6 event.
 Human activities are adding an alarming amount of pollution to the earth’s atmosphere causing catastrophic shifts in weather patterns.
-These shifts are causing severe heat, floods and worse.
+These shifts will cause severe heat, floods and worse.

 Join StopGlobalWarming.org.
 Together our voices will be heard!

 Action items - things you can do to help stop global warming.

 The United States, with only four percent of the world's population, is responsible for 22% of the world's greenhouse gas emissions.
 Here are things we can all do: